The Animal Cognition Web Site (Psychology 26) Dr.Robert Cook's Home Page Avian Visual Cognition - The cyberbook

 Description Deadlines Help in writing term papers Topic information

-• What are the psychological mechanisms hypothesized to explain the observed behaviors?
+• What are the different psychological mechanisms hypothesized to explain the observed behaviors?

 • What is evolutionary significance of the behavior and/or psychological processes involved?